Milvintsiss/sqlite3_library_linux/README.md

 	  runApp(MyApp());
     }

 And... that's it!
-No need to provide your own sqlite3.so file🙂
+No need to provide your own libsqlite3.so file🙂

-## I want to handle the SQLite3 library myself

-No problem!
-You can use `getSQLiteLibraryPathOnLinux()` function to find the relative path of the SQLite3 library file.
-If you want the absolute path you can do something like this `File(getSQLiteLibraryPathOnLinux()).absolute.path`